Best Dog Brushes & De-Shedding Tools For German Shepherds

 Coat Type

-German Shepherds have a double coat that protects these herding dogs from rain, snow and burrs.
+German Shepherds have a double coat that protects these herding dogs from rain, snow, and burrs.
 The outer coat is thick and protects in all environments.
-The under coat is softer but thick.
-This breed can have long hair, but most have medium-length length coats.
+The undercoat is softer but thicker.
+This breed can have long hair, but most have medium-length coats.

 Brush Types For German Shepherds